lianetoolkit/liane-webhooks/README.md

 You can run in development mode using `npm run watch`, which will automatically start a **localtunnel** with **nodemon**, configure your site url and set the webhook configuration to your Facebook app.

 For production use, make sure you have all the config settings set and run `npm start`.

+**WARNING: By running the app, it will automatically set your app webhook URL with a generated verification token.**